-In recognition of the founding Chair of the Division of Physical Medicine and Rehabilitation, Dr. James R. Swenson (November 18, 1933-October 11, 2014), pictured to the left, we have created a dedicated research symposium.
+In recognition of the founding Chair of the Department of Physical Medicine and Rehabilitation, Dr. James R. Swenson (November 18, 1933-October 11, 2014), pictured to the left, we have created a dedicated research symposium.

-We look forward to the opportunity to showcase the division’s research.
-We are also very thankful for the opportunity to honor Dr. Swenson in this way, and we hope that his family is pleased with us and with the further development of the division’s research program.
+We look forward to the opportunity to showcase the department’s research.
+We are also very thankful for the opportunity to honor Dr. Swenson in this way, and we hope that his family is pleased with us and with the further development of the department’s research program.
 The wonderful success for this symposium is due in large part to the work of Colby Hansen, MD, who is the symposium organizer.

 The University of Utah School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 Registration is free and continuing medical education credit is available for attendance at the symposium.